jdlib/JDBX/UserGuide.md

     java.sql.ResultSet resultSet = ...
     List<String> names = Query.of(resultSet).rows().col("name").getString();

-Because of its builder API you rarely will need to store a `Query` object in a variable but rather chain method calls until you receive the result of the query.
 In the following variable `q` represents a `Query` object obtained from a `StaticStmt` or `PrepStmt`.
+But because of its builder API you rarely will need to store a `Query` object in a local variable but rather chain method calls until you receive the result of the query.

 Also note that the actual JDBC query is usually not run until you invoke the terminal method of the builder chain.